MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Formatar

-de seis a dez dígitos com ou sem um número de filial de estado bancário
+de seis a dez dígitos com ou sem um número de ramificação de estado do banco

 ### <a name="pattern"></a>Padrão